Actindo-AG/Documentation/Channels/Integration/01e_Magento2.md

 #### Prerequisites

 - A Magento 2 account has been created.
-- The Magento 2 platform has been updated to version 2.4.4.
-- An integration has been created and activated in Magento 2.
+- An integration has been created and activated in Magento 2, go to *System > Integrations > Add New Integration*.
 - The *Magento 2* plugin has been installed in the *Actindo Core1 Platform*.

 > [Info] For the *Omni-Channel* module version 4.1.0 or higher, the *Magento 2* plugin is required in at least version 4.0.0.

-[comment]: <> (Stimmt alles so?
-Admin-Rechte notwendig oder hinfällig?
-Link zu create integration verfügbar oder eher in einem separaten Procedure beschreiben?
-Oder gar nicht separat beschreiben, da Magento 2 "internes" Procedure?
-In dem Fall, Link.)
+[comment]: <> (Create integration in Magento 2 -> Klickpfad ausreichend?
+Kein Link zu Magento-Doku verfügbar)

 #### Procedure